keremoktar/keremoktar.github.io/docs/blog_posts.md

 title: Draft Thoughts
 ---

-# On The Reasonable Effectiveness of Communication
+# On The Reasonable Effectiveness of Judgment

 <img src="./assets/dropcaps/yinit-D.svg" alt="D" height="36">ear reader captivated by specks of dust, shimmering in a sunbeam -